rebelsky/csc207c/pages/syllabus.md

 ### Deliverables

-I rely on five kinds of work to assess your mastery of the material.
+I rely on six kinds of work to assess your mastery of the material.

++ **Reading problems**: quick assessments of the concepts found in the daily reading in preparation for in-class activities.  _**Reading problems are generally due at {{ site.evening_due_time }} the night before class**_ (e.g., the problems associated with a reading for Wednesday's class are due Tuesday at {{ site.evening_due_time }})
 + **Lab exercises**: practice problems worked on during class, frequently collaboratively, with a partner.  _**Lab exercises are generally due immediately before the next class**_ (e.g., the problems associated with the lab from Wednesday's class are due Friday at 8:30 a.m. and the problems associated with the lab from Friday's class are due Monday at 8:30 a.m.).
-+ **Mini-Projects**: individually completed, small-scale programming projects that apply the weekly concepts to the themes of the course.
++ **Mini-Projects**: individual and group, small-scale programming projects that apply the weekly concepts to the themes of the course.
 (We may, on occasion, refer to "mini-projects" as "demos", using the terminology from the prior term.)
 To earn an A, one must do an excellent job on most of the mini-projects and the group project.
 (You will be able to re-do any project that earns less than excellent.)  _**Mini-Projects are generally due on Tuesdays at 10:30 p.m.**_
 + **Learning assessments**: individually completed problems that directly assess your mastery of the learning goals of the course.
 To earn an A, one must pass learning assessments for N of the M learning objectives.
 (You will have the opportunity to retake any of the learning assessments you do not pass.)
 I'm going to try a new approach to LAs this semester.
 In most cases, I will simply ask you to provide evidence that you've mastered the topic, rather than having you solve a new problem.
 In a few cases,  I will ask you to solve a new problem.
 + **Metacognitive reflections**: Short reflective pieces given before and after most assignments and exams.  _**Pre-task reflections are generally due a day or two after a task is assigned.
 Post-task reflections are generally due a day or two after the task is due.**_